admin-ch/PT-System-Documents/overview.md

 Overview of the Swiss Proximity Tracing System (PT-S)
 =====================================================

-The Swiss Proximity Tracing System provide users with an SwissCovid Android or iOS smartphone app to enable exposure notification.
+The Swiss Proximity Tracing System provide users with a SwissCovid Android or iOS smartphone app to enable exposure notification.
 The app notifies user when they have been exposed to a COVID-19 positive user who also uses the SwissCovid app.

 The SwissCovid apps use the [Google/Apple Exposure Notification (GAEN) System](https://www.apple.com/covid19/contacttracing/) to enable privacy-friendly exposure measurement.
 When activated, the GAEN system transmits ephemeral Bluetooth identifiers which are received and recorded by nearby other SwissCovid apps.